mclima/1-DOM-scripting/readme.md

 ## Today's Exercise

-In today's class we will implement [this single page web site](https://intermediate-lesson-one.netlify.app/) with content almost entirely generated using JavaScript (try selecting `view > developer > View Source` in Chrome).
+In today's class we will implement [this single page web site](https://boisterous-begonia-022b07.netlify.app/) with content almost entirely generated using JavaScript (try selecting `view > developer > View Source` in Chrome).

-Note the navigation on small screen and the response to changing the OS between light and dark mode.

-In creating this page we will focus on techniques that are critical, not just for working effectively with DOM manipulation, but for React and other JavaScript frameworks.
+In creating this page we will focus on techniques that are critical, not just for working effectively with DOM manipulation, but for working with React and other JavaScript frameworks.

 In this class we will be using [Visual Studio Code](https://code.visualstudio.com/) as our editor.
 We will discuss its features on an as-needed basis.